PageBot/PageBot/INSTALL.md

 And developers may choose to run an alternative branch of PageBot to test specific functions before they are merged back into github master.

 The installation process is part of the development of the library itself, so it may still not always work properly.
-Here are some hints to check on installation and to install without using the *setup.py* script.
+Here are some hints to check on installation and to install without using the `setup.py` script.

 ### setup.py

-Run `sudo python setup.py install` to install PageBot in the default Python of the OSX.
+Run `sudo python setup.py install` to install PageBot in the default Python of the macOS.
 There are some known problems here:

 * The default `Python` may not be the same one that DrawBotApp uses.
-On some OSX systems, there are multiple versions of Python installed, in which case PageBot may be installed with a different one.
+On some macOS systems, there are multiple versions of Python installed, in which case PageBot may be installed with a different one.
 DrawBot then cannot find the installed PageBot.

 * Always restart DrawBotApp, as opening new libraries only takes place on startup.